Cédric Bakambu: Villarreal

 On 19 August 2015, Spanish side Villarreal announced the signing of Bakambu on a five-year contract.
 He made his La Liga debut four days later, replacing Léo Baptistão in the 61st minute of a 1–1 draw at Real Betis in the first game of the season; on the 28th he came on for the same player and scored two goals in the closing minutes of the fixture against Espanyol at Estadio El Madrigal, to secure a 3–1 victory for the "Yellow Submarine".

-Bakambu played his first game in European competition on 17 September, again as a substitute in a 2–1 loss at Rapid Wien in the group stage of the season's UEFA Europa League.
+Bakambu played his first game in European competition on 17 September, again as a substitute in a 2–1 loss at Rapid Wien in the group stage of that season's UEFA Europa League.
 On 22 October, he scored his first goals in the tournament, a first-half double in a 4–0 home win over Dinamo Minsk; he added another two the following 10 March against Bayer Leverkusen in the first leg of the last 16 (2–0 win, same aggregate).
 In the quarter-finals, he scored twice in each leg of a 6–3 aggregate win over Sparta Prague.
-He was one of four strikers named in the competition's Squad of the Season, and his 9 goals put him only one behind the top scorer, Athletic Bilbao's Aritz Aduriz.
+He was one of four strikers named in the competition's Squad of the Season, and his nine goals put him only one behind the top scorer, Athletic Bilbao's Aritz Aduriz.

 On 1 October 2017, Bakambu scored a hat-trick in a 3–0 home win over Eibar.
 He then scored two goals in a 2–1 win at Girona and another in a 4–0 win over Las Palmas to be named La Liga Player of the Month, the first African to win the award.

-In early January 2018, Villarreal manager Javier Calleja said that Bakambu was going through a transfer to Beijing Sinobo Guoan of the Chinese Super League.
+In early January 2018, Villarreal manager Javier Calleja revealed that Bakambu was going through a transfer to Beijing Sinobo Guoan of the Chinese Super League.
 On 17 January 2018, Bakambu rescinded his contract with Villarreal.
-Two weeks later, however, Beijing Guoan still had not announced the signing of Bakambu who had already played and scored for the club.
+Two weeks later, however, Beijing Guoan still had not announced the signing of Bakambu, who had already played and scored for the club.
 It was reported that Beijing Guoan were trying to avoid paying a 100 percent tax placed on incoming transfers worth over 45 million yuan (US$7 million) by the Chinese Football Association.
 The transfer went through in time for the start of the Chinese season with the full fees being paid.

 Beijing Guoan

-On 28 February 2018, the final day of the Chinese transfer window, Bakambu's protracted transfer from Villarreal to Beijing Sinobo Guoan was finally confirmed with the club paid his €40million release clause, but Beijing did not announce the Congolese forward's signing amid confusion over whether they had to pay a 100 per cent levy on the transfer.
+On 28 February 2018, the final day of the Chinese transfer window, Bakambu's protracted transfer from Villarreal to Beijing Sinobo Guoan was finally confirmed with the club paid his €40 million release clause, but Beijing did not announce the Congolese forward's signing amid confusion over whether they had to pay a 100 per cent levy on the transfer.

 He scored his first goal in China in his second game, in a 2–1 win over Jiangsu Suning.
 He won the Chinese FA Cup in his first season.